ibayjimwell/moviary/README.md

 ### 👉 [moviary.vercel.app](https://moviary.vercel.app/)

 ## 📃Description
-Moviary is a **Web Application** that's you can search movies, browse pupular movies and see the trending movies.
+Moviary is a **Web Application** that you can search movies, browse pupular movies and see the trending movies.

 ## ⚙ How Moviary Works?
 Moviary is a connected to The Movie Database (TMD) API to get the list of the movies.
 It's a free API you can visit [www.themoviedb.org](https://www.themoviedb.org/).